vmware/container-service-extension/docs/cse3_0/CLUSTER_MANAGEMENT.md

 | `vcd cse node info CLUSTER_NAME NODE_NAME`                           | No               | Yes                 | Retrieve detailed information of a node in a Kubernetes cluster.           |
 | `vcd cse node delete CLUSTER_NAME NODE_NAME`                         | No               | Yes                 | Delete nodes from a cluster.                                               |

-<a name="cse30_cli_changes"></a>
-CSE 3.0 introduces below changes in CLI
-1. CLI is smart enough to display the most relevant commands and their options based on the API version with which the CSE server runs.
-This intelligence is enabled when the user logs into the environment using `vcd login` command.
-For example: `vcd cse cluster apply` is displayed when CSE server runs at API version 35.0.
-2. One can use CLI to deploy Tkg Clusters on VCD 10.2 without the installation of CSE server.
-CLI directly communicates with VCD to manage Tanzu Kubernetes clusters.
-3. Node commands are deprecated in CSE 3.0 for VCD 10.2.
-All of the node management (or) resize operations are done through `vcd cse cluster apply` command in CSE 3.0 with VCD 10.2.
-Node commands continue to be operational for CSE server with VCD < 10.2.
-4. New command is available for NFS deletion: `vcd cse cluster delete-nfs`
-5. Separate command group is available for Ent-PKS: `vcd cse pks –help`

 For CSE versions < 3.0, by default, CSE Client will display the task progress until the task finishes or fails.
 The `--no-wait` flag can be used to skip waiting on the task.
 CSE client will still show the task information of console, and end user